MinGeo/thread_scheduler/README.md

 #### User-level thread library and Scheduling
 - Your first task is to implement your own user-level thread library with `ucontext.h`.
 This library provides some functions and structure that allow user-level context switching.

 - With the user-level threads spawned from the library, your second job is to make your own scheduler to schedule them.
-Use `signal.h` to implement the scheduler.

 - You are required to implement four scheduling policy (First-In-First-Out, Rount-Robin, Priority, and Shortest-Job-First).
 Please check the lecture notes to remind how they work.